csm_peru_bildung_476.1011_04_30bf564551.jpg

 Chile

-• Women affected by violence from Concepción's poor neighborhoods receive psychological, social, and legal support (SEDEC).
+• Women affected by violence from Concepción's slums receive psychological, social and legal support (SEDEC)

 Costa Rica